d2l-ai/d2l-en/chapter_recurrent-modern/seq2seq.md

-In designs such as :cite:`Sutskever.Vinyals.Le.2014`, this is exactly how the encoded input sequence information is fed into the decoder for generating the output sequence.
+In designs such as :cite:`Sutskever.Vinyals.Le.2014`, this is exactly how the encoded input sequence information is fed into the decoder for generating the output (target) sequence.
 In some other designs such as :cite:`Cho.Van-Merrienboer.Gulcehre.ea.2014`, the final hidden state of the encoder is also fed into the decoder as